t4d-gmbh/Weekend-Out/README.md

 You've just completed a Feature Branch cycle! 🥳🎈Congrats!

-- Go to the `Issues` tab of your `Weeken-Out` repository and check the issue you created earlier.
+- Go to the `Issues` tab of your `Weekend-Out` repository and check the issue you created earlier.
   If everything went according to plan, your Issue should now be marked as closed.

 - Now, head to the "Code" tab and have a look at the content of the repository.
-  You should see the new file for Carol's done list - so far, so good!
+  You should see the new file for Carol's drone list - so far, so good!

-  But wait! **There is another file** named `Carols_drone_list.md` with the commit message: `"Adding Carols done list"`.
+  But wait! **There is another file** named `Carols_drone_list.md` with the commit message: `"Adding Carols drone list"`.
   Click on the message, and you will be directed to the detailed view of the commit whith which Alice added that file.

 It seems not everyone was informed that you were in charge of the drone list and Alice went ahead and took care of it.

-Now, without casting blame around, it would be helpful to understand how the healthy reference branch ended up with two files for the same list.
+Now, without casting blame around, it would be helpful to understand how the healthy reference branch (`main`) ended up with two files for the same list.

 - _Q.1._ Who was first to add the list to `main`?
 - _Q.2._ What did you do wrong, if anything?
 - _Q.3._ What did Alice do wrong, if anything?

-- _Discussoin:_ How can such a situation be avoided?
+- _Discussion:_ How can such a situation be avoided?

 _Hints:_